Championing Health Equity

 Fulfilling Our Commitments

-We’ve committed to 10 bold actions to address barriers to health equity – because all people deserve to enjoy healthy lives.
-Powered by our millions of volunteers and supporters, we will fulfill these Commitments by 2024.
+In 2020, we committed to 10 bold actions to address barriers to equitable health – because all people deserve to enjoy longer, healthier lives.
+Powered by our millions of volunteers and supporters, in just four years we’ve seen monumental success.

 The Urgent Need for Health Equity